 It became natural and easier each time.
 What made the entire experience possible (nursing a little over a year all 3 times) was being able to consider the whole experience as divine, the whole household preparing for it, keep everything peaceful and positive and thoughtful.

 - Marion Magiera Lacroix

 I think a great piece of advice would be to never quit on your worst day.
 There were certainly tough days but the joy I get from the bf relationship with my children is worth any amount of difficulty.

+Again, be sure to download my FREE ebook, my favorite 8 essential breastfeeding tools that will set you up for success.
 Here are other encouraging comments from my top 10 tips for breastfeeding entry:

 You’ll want to breastfeed for LONGER than a year.
 Trust me.
 It does get easier.
 I started off the same way as you and went on to nurse my first for 2 years and am on month 10 with my 2nd.
 I would say it took me at least 9 weeks to start to love it.
 My biggest tip was surrounding myself with people to motivate me–husband, my mom who breastfed 2 babies.
 They kept me going and kept me away from the formula Good Luck!

 It definitely will get better.
 I nursed my first till he was two, and am currently nursing my 2nd (he’s 11wks).
 I had a breast reduction 8yrs ago and was told i would never be able to nurse my babies!
 When i had my first, they told me to just stuff him full of formula but i went to a breastfeeding clinic for help and it was great !
 Success!
 It is tiring at the beginning and you’re exhausted, But it is soooooo worth it in the end!
 This time I also had problems with the latch and every baby is different.
 Good luck!